 Travel to Hakone to experience one of the most relaxing baths you’ll ever have in your life.
 This town is known for its Mt.
 Fuji sightseeing spots and hot spring resorts called Onsens.
 Water from these hot springs is considered to be special because of their healing properties.

 Staying overnight is ideal, but if you only have a day, there are some resorts that also welcome daytrippers.
 Be warned though that bathing in communal baths also means overcoming your shyness to go naked in the presence of strangers.
-If this is not an issue, then plan a pampering date at Hakone’s 10 Most Relaxing Onsens:
+If this is not an issue, then plan a pampering date at Hakone’s 12 most relaxing Onsen Ryokan and resorts:

 Hoshino Resort Kai Hakone (星野リゾート 界 箱根)

 Kai is a chain of hot spring resorts operated by Hoshino Resorts.
 It currently has 14 branches all over Japan, and the one in Hakone is a charming modern ryokan situated by the Sukumo River.
 Rooms are blessed with the sights and sounds of its riverbanks while inside, a spacious tatami-floored living room, low mattresses, and fluffy pillows treat guests to a minimalist but elegant environment.
 A very Zen-like feel permeates the entire establishment with the buildings integrating open spaces and bamboo corridors into its design.
 Strolling around it in yukata is by itself already a nice break from the outside world, and as you reach the ground floor of the main building, you’ll find the best part of staying at Kai Hakone.
 There await two large semi-open Onsens (one for each gender) for a soothing and therapeutic bath.